Blogging Strategies For Art Blogs

 Before you start designing your blog you will want to have a clear vision of what you want to achieve.

 Answering the questions below will help you to design a professional art blog that will attract your target audience.

-Would you like to showcase fares and events you will be attending?
+- Would you like to showcase upcoming art fares and events you will be attending?

-Now that you have a clear vision of what your art blog’s purpose is it is time to start working on your brand.
+Now that you have a clear vision of your art blog’s purpose, it is time to start working on your brand.

 What is a business brand?

 Your brand is your promise to your customer.
 It tells them what they can expect from your products and services, and it differentiates your offering from that of your competitors.
 Your brand is derived from who you are, who you want to be, and who people perceive you to be.
 (Source: Entrepreneur)